Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.loc['2000-01-01':'2000-01-03', 'A':'B']

-If specific rows and columns are desired, lists with the desired labels are passed
+If you want certain rows and columns, you pass lists with the desired labels

 dataframe.loc[ ['2000-01-01', '2000-01-03', '2000-01-05'], ['A', 'C'] ]